A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Introduction

-The reminder of this paper is organized as follows.
+The remainder of this paper is organized as follows.
 In \cref{sec:ITEMODE}, we analyze the convergence rate of the ITEM ODE.
 In \cref{sec:discretization}, we discretize the ODE and introduce a new algorithm.
-In \cref{sec:convergence}, we analyze the algorithm in parallel to the analysis of \cref{sec:ITEMODE}.
-Finally, in \cref{sec:remarks}, we comment on the parameters $L_g$ and $\mu$, and discuss future directions.
+In \cref{sec:convergence}, we analyze the algorithm in parallel with the analysis in \cref{sec:ITEMODE}.
+Finally, in \cref{sec:remarks}, we comment on the parameters $L_g$ and $\mu$ and discuss future directions.